grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ### Creating The View
 So far we haven't written anything we can interact with.
-Well we can *act* on it (move the character), but we can't see what we're doing.
+Well, we can *act* on it (move the character), but we can't see what we're doing.
-Lets try drawing the walls.
+Let's try drawing the walls.

 If you remember from the [summary](#summary), we have to draw vertical lines for every column on the window.

 We can split this up into two separate jobs: getting the heights of the lines and actually drawing them on the screen.
 Why not do this all at once?
-Well, `vline` is `unsafe` so lets keep it in `fn update`.
+Well, `vline` is `unsafe` so let's keep it in `fn update`.
 Getting the player's view is game logic so it should be kept in `State` where it can avoid using `unsafe`.

-Lets do this by defining `State::get_view` which returns a list of all the wall heights.
+Let's do this by defining `State::get_view` which returns a list of all the wall heights.
 Then, on each frame, we can call `State::get_view` from `fn update` and draw all of those vertical lines we just calculated.

-`State::get_view` will work by going through each vertical line on screen (all 160), calculating the angle offset from the player's point of view, then finding the distance to the closest horizontal and vertical intersections with walls in the ray's path.
+`State::get_view` will work by going through each vertical line on the screen (all 160), calculating the angle offset from the player's point of view, then finding the distance to the closest horizontal and vertical intersections with walls in the ray's path.
 Then it compares the two distances and turns the smaller of the two into the height of a wall.

-I know that sounds complicated so lets go ahead and write out what that looks like.
+I know that sounds complicated so let's go ahead and write out what that looks like.

-First, lets create some constants which define our player's perspective.
+First, let's create some constants which define our player's perspective:
 ```rust
 const FOV: f32 = PI / 2.7; // The player's field of view.
 const HALF_FOV: f32 = FOV * 0.5; // Half the player's field of view.